Webhikers-Docs/bootstrap-vue-cf7/README.md

 ## Prerequisites

-For each project that requires a contact form, you will receive the following data in addition to this repo:
+For each project that requires a contact form, you will receive the following project-related data in addition to this repo:
 You will receive:

 - the `baseURL` of our REST API Host